-My daughter is a runner.
+My older child is a runner.
 A high school varsity athlete – twelve times over.
-It’s something to be proud of, especially because before high school she could barely walk around the block.
-Now she runs three seasons – cross-country, indoor track, and spring track.
+It’s something to be proud of, especially because before high school they could barely walk around the block.
+Now they run three seasons – cross-country, indoor track, and spring track.

 I’m happy to report that I did step on the scale, about once a week, for a few weeks.
 And then I forgot it was there.
 Until I just wrote about it, when I remembered.
 I might go step on it again, but probably not now, as I’ve eaten two meals already…and then I’ll most likely forget about it again.
 Which is amazing.
 I never thought weight wouldn’t be an issue.
 I never imagined a scale would slip my mind.

 Last bottom line – there is always hope.
-My daughter’s senior year she injured her calf, and then her foot, so we didn’t get to see her run hard and be fine, but I’m sure she will in college.
+My child’s senior year they injured their calf, and then their foot, so we didn’t get to see them run hard and be fine, but I’m sure they will in college.
 There is hope for that.
 And for me, I remember the days when scales and numbers scared me.
 When a scale in my house was an accident waiting to happen, or a cliff over which I might throw myself.
 I remember when nearly twenty pounds below 100 made my day.
 And I see today, when I simply don’t think about it and I enjoy my food and my life.
 When I somewhat effortlessly find my way out of self-blame when the “scars” from anorexia raise their gnarly heads.
 I know there is hope for me as well.